 Como un girasol. – Like a twinkling sunflower. (wiggle fingers and open)

-3 Get in a "fiesta" mood and introduce your children to recorded Spanish children's music cassettes like Esta Es Mi Tierra (This Land Is My Land) by Jose-Luis Orozco (Arcoiris; CD: $13.97) or Pinata and More!
+Step 3: Get in a "fiesta" mood and introduce your children to recorded Spanish children's like Esta Es Mi Tierra (This Land Is My Land) by Jose-Luis Orozco (Arcoiris; CD: $13.97) or Pinata and More!
 Bilingual Songs for Children by Sarah Barchas (book and cassette, High Haven Music, 1987; $12.95).
 Encourage children to keep the rhythm with their maracas, sing along, and dance along to the music.

 Step 1: Set out tortillas, grated cheddar or jack cheese, grated lettuce, refried beans, guacamole, and other toppings.

 Step 2: Provide each child with a tortilla.

 Step 3: Place the ingredients in separate bowls.